tlouisse/bower-snap/README.md

 ## Committing snapshots
-Bower-snapshots can be comitted.
+Bower-snapshots can be committed.
 They are then tied to the commit(or tag) If you created a new .bower-snap file, makes sure it reflects the correct status on your commit